inex/ixp-manager-docs-md/docs/features/core-bundles.md

     If you are running just two switches with a single link between them, this is also the option you would choose.
 We'd typically recommend a protocol such as LACP or UDLD runs across even single links to detect unidirectional link errors.

 2. A layer 3 LAG *(L3-LAG)* is for one or more aggregated links between a switch when using a routed underlay such as MPLS / VPLS / VXLAN.
-Each end of the link would have an IP address and participate in a routing core network.
+Each end of the link would have an IP address and participate in a routed core network.

-3. *ECMP* is similar to L3-LAG above each each individual link in the *core bundle* has its own IP addressing and traffic distribution across the links is handled via equal-cost multi-path (ECMP) routing.
+3. *ECMP* is similar to L3-LAG above, each individual link in the *core bundle* has its own IP addressing and traffic distribution across the links is handled via equal-cost multi-path (ECMP) routing.

 ???+ important "INEX has been using the core bundles feature internally for some time without issue.
 We use ECMP extensively and L2-LAGs to a lesser extent.
 This all ties into our automation.
 L3-LAGs are mostly untested by us so please open bug reports on GitHub if there are any issues."